Motivational Interviewing

 Origins & Influences

 Motivational Interviewing emerged from William Miller's experience in 1983 training counselors in Norway.
 Asked to demonstrate his approach to treating problem drinkers, he realized under their questioning that what he was doing was fundamentally different from the confrontational methods then standard in addiction treatment.
 Rather than breaking through 'denial' (the dominant model), Miller was rolling with resistance, expressing empathy, and eliciting the client's own arguments for change.
-He didn't know it yet, but he was applying Rogerian principles to a population Rogers himself never focused on.
-Miller formalized the approach with Stephen Rollnick, drawing on Festinger's cognitive dissonance theory (the 'change talk' mechanism — when people hear themselves arguing for change, it shifts their position), Bem's self-perception theory, and Rogers' emphasis on empathy and autonomy.
-The result was a method that worked precisely because it refused to push: the 'righting reflex' (the therapist's urge to fix) was identified as the primary obstacle to change.
-MI's spirit — partnership, acceptance, compassion, evocation — is Rogerian through and through, but its technique is more strategic than Rogers would have been comfortable with.
+What he had been doing, without yet having a name for it, was applying Rogerian principles to a population Rogers himself never focused on.
+Miller formalized the approach with Stephen Rollnick, drawing on Bem's self-perception theory (the mechanism behind change talk: people work out what they believe partly by hearing themselves say it), Festinger's cognitive dissonance, and Rogers' emphasis on empathy and autonomy.
+The result was a method that worked precisely because it refused to push: the 'righting reflex' (the therapist's urge to fix) was identified as a reliable way to entrench the very position the therapist is trying to move.
+MI's spirit (partnership, acceptance, compassion, evocation) is Rogerian through and through, but its technique is more strategic than Rogers would have been comfortable with.

 Evidence